oz/mdstat/README.md

 # Building

-You need [zig] 0.12 to build this.
+You will need [zig] to build this, usually the latest stable release.

 ```
 git clone https://git.cypr.io/oz/mdstat.git